Outlier-Detection Based Robust Information Fusion for Networked Systems: Introduction

 The aforementioned state estimation methods, including both the centralized and decentralized, assume that measurement noises are Gaussian.
 In real applications, this assumption may not hold due to the presence of outliers.
 Several solutions have been proposed to deal with outliers.
 In~\cite{li2012distributed} the underlying non-Gaussian measurement noise was approximated by a Gaussian mixture model, and the CM strategy was utilized to develop a distributed information fusion algorithm.
 The interactive multiple model (IMM) approach was employed to develop robust solutions~\cite{battistelli2015,tian2015distributed}.
-To cope with the heavy-tailed measurement noise, a student's t distribution which can be interpreted by an infinity Gaussian mixture was used to fit the outlier-distributed Gaussian measurement noise, leading to a centralized state estimation algorithm in~\cite{zhu2013variational}, and a decentralized solution combined with the HCICM strategy in~\cite{dong2018robust}.
+To cope with the heavy-tailed measurement noise, a student's t distribution which can be interpreted as an infinity Gaussian mixture was used to fit the outlier-distributed Gaussian measurement noise, leading to a centralized state estimation algorithm in~\cite{zhu2013variational}, and a decentralized solution combined with the HCICM strategy in~\cite{dong2018robust}.

 In this paper, we derive several robust state estimation solutions based on an outlier-detection strategy, using both the centralized and decentralized approaches.
-To detect outliers in measurements, a hierarchical measurement model is first introduced by integrating an outlier-free measurement model with a binary indicator variable that has a beta-Bernoulli prior.
+Outlier-detection has been of interest for many applications, and a multitude of solutions were developed in recent years, including, e.g., statistical solutions~\cite{wu2007localized}, distance based solutions~\cite{dai2020online}, classification based approaches~\cite{poornima2020anomaly}, and artificial intelligence based approaches~\cite{goodge2022lunar}.
+In our work, which aims to estimate states for a dynamic system in both centralized and decentralized manners, we utilize Bayesian solution for outlier detection.
+Specifically, a hierarchical measurement model is first introduced by integrating an outlier-free measurement model with a binary indicator variable that has a beta-Bernoulli prior.
 Based on the above model, a centralized information fusion solution is proposed, where the state and outlier indicators are jointly estimated by the mean-field variational Bayesian (VB) inference method.
 In the decentralized solutions, the VB method is utilized to estimate the state and indicator for each node, while the HCICM strategy is utilized to achieve consistency of all nodes.
 A target tracking example is studied to demonstrate the effectiveness of the proposed solutions.

 The rest of this paper is organized as follows.
 Section~\ref{s2} formulates the problem of interest.
 The centralized and decentralized solutions are derived in Sections~\ref{s3} and~\ref{s4}, respectively.
 Section~\ref{s5} presents the numerical results and analyses.
 Conclusions are presented in Section~\ref{s6}.